 # Canvas Groups

 Canvas Groups let you organize related nodes into a single named group on the canvas.
 Group the nodes that handle one part of a workflow, name it, and collapse it when you want a cleaner view.
 A Canvas Group saves with the workflow, so anyone who opens it sees the same structure.
-You can also collapse a Canvas Group for a cleaner view, which is a personal preference saved in your browser.
+You can collapse a Canvas Group for a cleaner view, which is a personal preference saved in your browser.
+And you can also give a Canvas Group a description, so anyone reading the workflow can see what that part does at a glance.

 ## Create a Canvas Group <a href="#create-a-canvas-group" id="create-a-canvas-group"></a>